 My mindset was that the worst had already happened; there was nothing left to be afraid of. – Grace Liang

-You may be also interested in reading my review of Christina Chiu’s book Beauty.
+You may also be interested in reading my review of Christina Chiu’s book Beauty.

-© 2013-2024 Nicole Mölders | All rights reserved
+© 2013-2025 Nicole Mölders | All rights reserved

 I loved this book and even had my mom read it.
 Next I’m sharing it with Lesley.